 Lovastatin is used together with a proper diet to lower cholesterol and triglyceride (fat) levels in the blood.
-This medicine may help prevent medical problems (e.g., chest pain, heart attack, stroke) that are caused by fats clogging the blood vessels.
+This medicine may help prevent medical problems (eg, chest pain, heart attack, stroke) caused by clogged blood vessels.
 It may also be used to prevent certain types of heart and blood vessel problems in patients with risk factors for heart problems.

 This medicine is available only with your doctor's prescription.